ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 - Qualified beatmaps cannot be directly updated by its creators.

 When issues are identified that require changes, the beatmap may undergo a [nomination reset](#nomination-resets), allowing the creator to address feedback while maintaining the integrity of the ranking procedure.

+### Determining the main game mode

+For hybrid sets, the **main game mode** is determined by the following order of priority:

+1. The game mode containing the most difficulties in the beatmapset.
+2. If two or more modes have the same amount of difficulties, the main game mode is instead the game mode which the beatmapset host mapped the most difficulties of.
+3. If the previous two rules do not produce a result, the main game mode is any game mode meeting the previous two criteria.

 ### Nomination resets